 This station gives access to the southern end of the historic alley of Pontocho, to the Gion entertainment district, and to Yasaka Shrine.
 Kyoto-Kawaramachi Station on the Hankyu Kyoto Line is also easily accessed on the west side of Shijo Bridge.
 Sanjo and Gion-Shijo are the Keihan Main Line’s most central stations in Kyoto.

-Train fare: 410 yen
+Train fare: 490 yen

 Sanjo Station

 Head east from this station and you can access the northern part of the Gion entertainment district and Heian Jingu Shrine.
 To the west, across Sanjo Bridge, you have immediate access to the Sanjo and Kawaramachi shopping districts, and the northern end of the historic alley of Pontocho.
-You can also transfer here to the Subway Tozai Line.
+You can also transfer here to the Kyoto Municipal Subway Tozai Line.

-Train fare: 410 yen
+Train fare: 490 yen

 Jingu-Marutamachi Station

-This station on Marutamachi Street, lies between Kyoto Imperial Palace Park in the west and Kurodani Temple in the east.
+This station on Marutamachi Street lies between Kyoto Imperial Palace Park in the west and Kurodani Temple in the east.
 Visitors to Kyoto Handicraft Center should also get off here and walk ten minutes east.

-Train fare: 470 yen
+Train fare: 550 yen

 Demachiyanagi Station

-Train fare: 470 yen
+Train fare: 550 yen

-Train time: 54 minutes by Limited Express
+Train time: about 54 minutes by daytime Limited Express

 Discount Tickets & Pass Cards